mahyar-osn/my-resume/content/authors/admin/_index.md

 ---
 👋 Hi there!
 I'm Mahyar - it's pronounced: /ˈma'h:īär/ 👋

-I’m a scientist 👨‍🔬, an engineer 👨‍💻, and a Homo sapien 👨
+[//]: # (I’m a scientist 👨‍🔬, an engineer 👨‍💻, and a Homo sapien 👨 )

+I am passionate about intelligence, both in brains and machines.

 I'm a senior AI/ML scientist.
-I work at TfNSW on a number of AI-based projects ranging from:
+I work at <a href="https://www.transport.nsw.gov.au/digital-engineering"> TfNSW </a>
+on a number of AI-based projects ranging from:
 - Automatic road condition monitoring using computer vision;
 - AI assistant in project management for document generation and analytics using LLM agents;